Gareth Farry Gareth Farry

 Github Link: https://github.com/Sugarlicks/AmnestyDAO-Token

-We have also received funding to develop the project on the Cardano Blockchain through the Project Catalyst funding ecosystem.
+We received funding to develop the project on the Cardano Blockchain through the Project Catalyst funding ecosystem.
 You can view the full project here.

 Research outputs